Otter-Co/TurnSignal/README.md

 - An Opacity Setting
 - A Scale Setting
 - A Twist Rate Setting for manipulating the twist-i-ness levels
-- A toggle to auto-starting and closing the utility with SteamVR
+- A Toggle to auto-starting and closing the utility with SteamVR
+- A Toggle to use Chaperone Color instead of white (real time too!)
+- A Toggle To Link Opacity and Twist'ed-ness together, so it shows clearer the more wrapped up your cord is.

 All settings are saved between app sessions, and shouldn't need to be set every time its launched.

-As a feature, the utility will still track rotations even when its toggled off from the dashboard menu, (But not closed) so if/when its toggled back on, it will still show turns as if was left on, with the turns intact.
+The utility will still track rotations even when its toggled off from the dashboard menu, so if/when its toggled back on, it will still show turns as if was left on, with the turns intact.

 -- Note -- The way Twist Rate affects the ammount of rotation the floor reacts to is actually measured from 0 - 10 (now user set Max) turns in either direction, and given as a 0.0 - 1.0 floating point, with 10 (or user number) turns used as 'max', but it can exceed this without problem, resulting in 'fun' floor shapes that have higher then 1.0 twist values.
 Just an FYI.